China prosecuting tycoon who considered Kushner investment

 Five lawmakers said in a letter to the White House the possible deal represented a "clear conflict of interest."
 They asked the Trump administration to confirm Kushner, who transferred his ownership stake to other family members, played no role in the negotiations.

-Questions about Anbang's future have swirled since the company announced Wu gave up his duties to deputies in June following new reports he was detained for questioning about unspecified financial offenses.
+Questions about Anbang's future have swirled since the company announced Wu gave up his duties to deputies in June following news reports he was detained for questioning about unspecified financial offenses.

 News reports have accused Anbang of misreporting the source of money used for acquisitions.